A model-agnostic analysis of hybrid stars with reactive interfaces: Introduction

 Concerning HSs, it is under debate whether quarks and hadrons are separated by a sharp discontinuity or by a mixed phase where they coexist along a wide density region forming globally charge-neutral geometrical structures.
-Mixed phases are energetically preferred if the quark matter surface tension $\sigma$ is smaller than a critical value $\sigma_\mathrm{crit}$ of the order of tens of $\mathrm{MeV} / \mathrm{fm}^{2}$; but if $\sigma > \sigma_\mathrm{crit}$, the mixed phase is unstable and a sharp interface is favored \citep{Voskresensky:2002hu, Endo:2011em, Wu:2018zoe}.
-Unfortunately, calculations of $\sigma$ give a wide range of values depending on the EOS: the MIT bag EOS gives $\sigma < \sigma_\mathrm{crit}$ \cite{Berger:1986ps} but $\sigma \gtrsim 100~\mathrm{MeV} / \mathrm{fm}^{2}$ is obtained within the Nambu-Jona-Lasinio EOS favoring a sharp interface \cite{Lugones:2013ema}.
-Here we will adopt as a working hypothesis that the quark-hadron interface is sharp.
+Mixed phases are energetically preferred if the quark matter surface tension $\sigma$ is smaller than a critical value $\sigma_\mathrm{crit}$ of the order of tens of $\mathrm{MeV} / \mathrm{fm}^{2}$; but if $\sigma > \sigma_\mathrm{crit}$, the mixed phase is unstable and a sharp interface is favored \cite{Wu:2018zoe,Maslov:2018ghi}.
+Unfortunately, theoretical values of $\sigma$ span a wide range depending on the EOS and on the calculation method: some authors obtain $\sigma < \sigma_\mathrm{crit}$ \cite{Garcia:2013eaa,Lugones:2016ytl,Lugones:2018qgu,Fraga:2018cvr,Gao:2016hks} but very large $\sigma$ favoring a sharp interface is obtained using the multiple reflection expansion method with the Nambu-Jona-Lasinio EOS \cite{Lugones:2013ema} and the MIT bag EOS with vector interactions \cite{Lugones:2021tee}.
+In this work, we adopt as a working hypothesis that the interface is sharp.

+On the other hand, it has been shown that the conversion speed between quarks and hadrons at a sharp interface in a HS is deeply related to the dynamic stability of the object \cite*{VasquezFlores:2012vf, Pereira:2017rmp}.
+In fact, if conversions have a sufficiently long timescale compared to the typical oscillation timescale of the star ($\sim 1 \, \mathrm{ms}$), a new branch of stable hybrid stars is possible.
+In this work, we will explore systematically this possibility and will analyse several physical and astrophysical consequences of their hypothetical existence.

+The paper is organized as follows.
+In Section \ref{sec:2}, we summarize the role of interface reactions on the dynamic stability of hybrid stars emphasizing that a new class of compact stars is possible if the reaction timescale is slower that the typical oscillation frequency.
+In Section \ref{sec:3}, we discuss the microphysics of the hadron-quark conversion in degenerate matter and present arguments supporting the idea that it may be slow.
+In Section \ref{sec:4}, we describe the EOS that will be used in our calculations.
+In Section \ref{sec:5}, we present our results for the mass-radius relationship and the tidal deformability of the new class of hybrid objects, showing that they are in agreement with current observations.
+In Section \ref{sec:6}, we explore some physical and astrophysical consequences of our results and give some prospects for the detection of the new class of objects.